matthew-brett/barts-setup/barts_setup.md

   to be one display, and then set the projector to *mirror* the clergy display, so they form a single display.

+See the end of the document for display troubleshooting.

 ### USB SOUND

 * Connect 3.5mm church sound headphone jack to left input.